mikelmaron/Cartonama/cartonama.md

     * Everest 1830 and 1956
     * NAD 1927 and 1983
 ---
-#Coordinate System
+#Coordinate Systems

 * Geographic:  _latitude_ and _longitude_ in _degrees_
 * Projected: _easting_ and _northing_ in _meters_
 * False easting and northing
 * Datum: coordinate system origin
-* WHEN IN DOUBT, USE WGS84
+* WHEN IN DOUBT, USE THE WGS84 SPHEROID AND DATUM
 ---
 #Projections